akhealth/DevSecOpsMvp/Communication.md

 * A case study of actual development, operations and security domain collaboration
 * How we improve across the development, operations and security domains

 The last bullet above is critical.
 We run into problems with what seems to be a straight forward task.
 An example is the prototype application we've been working on this sprint and early summer 2017.
-See [Case Study: DHSS IT Development, Operations and Security Research & prototyping](#case-study-dhss-it-development-operations-and-security-research-prototyping) for a draft case study that points to real world challenges the development, operations and security teams have encountered working together to deliver work within the EIS-R project sprint cycles.
+See [Case Study: DHSS IT Development, Operations and Security Research & pPototyping](#case-study-dhss-it-development-operations-and-security-research-prototyping) for a draft case study that points to real world challenges the development, operations and security teams have encountered working together to deliver work within the EIS-R project sprint cycles.

 Agile and DevOps practices focus on a culture that values defining and doing small pieces of work, inspecting that work, and "failing fast" - all inside a short sprint timebox.
 Small pieces of work means the work is broken down into pieces that we can start and complete within a single sprint.
 Inspecting the work means we build inspection into our daily standups and into our sprint review and retrospective meetings.
 Failing fast means reducing the time we spend on ideas that can't or won't work.
 To succeed, we need to learn how to apply agile and DevOps in a cross-functional development, operations and security team where the work getting done supports requirements from all those domains.